 In buddy lessons, students are learning alongside another student.
 Both students come together every week for 45-min lessons.
 Double the fun!

-Sunny Side Music Denton hosts a Winter Party and an End of Year Recital every year.
+Sunny Side Music Denton hosts an End of Year Recital every year.
 All students are invited to perform in.
-Both events are positive and nurturing environments where students can build their performance skills, confidence, and be part of a supportive piano community.
+The event is a positive and nurturing environment where students can build their performance skills, confidence, and be part of a supportive piano community.